cyber-meow/ReactiveRs/README.md

 }
 ```

-The process will also print five lines of `"hello"` to the standard output.
+The process will also print five lines of `hello` to the standard output.

 To define processes that communicate with each other using signals and run
 them in parallel (spawing two child threads):